 - Operation of a nuclear plant generates 400 to 700 permanent jobs, which on average pay a 36 percent higher wage than other regional jobs.

 Zero Carbon Emissions

-In contrast to fossil fuel plants (coal, oil and gas), nuclear power plants do not produce any carbon dioxide or sulfur emissions, which are major contributors to the greenhouse effect and acid rain, respectively.
+In contrast to fossil fuel plants (coal, oil and gas), nuclear power plants do not produce any carbon dioxide, methane, or other toxic emissions, which are major contributors to the greenhouse effect.
 According to the Nuclear Energy Institute, U.S. nuclear power plants prevent 5.1 million tons of sulfur dioxide, 2.4 million tons of nitrogen oxide, and 164 million metric tons of carbon from entering the earth’s atmosphere each year.

-Nuclear power reactors do contribute a measurable increase in radiation to the environment around a nuclear power plant.
-However, this increase is relatively small compared to natural background radiation, and is less than the radioactivity released from a typical coal plant.
-Even with this increase in radiation, most employees of nuclear power plants receive exposures typically of workers in all occupations.
-In addition, no evidence exists that show that small increases in radiation exposure having negative health effects.
+Nuclear power reactors contribute a small, measurable increase in radiation to the environment around a nuclear power plant.
+However, this increase is less than the radioactivity released from a typical coal plant.
+Even with this increase in radiation, most employees of nuclear power plants receive exposures typical of workers in all occupations.
+In addition, no evidence exists that shows small increases in radiation exposure having negative health effects.

 More energy for less

 Like fossil fuels, the nuclear fuel raw materials come from the earth.
 Uranium, the primary fuel material, is mined.
 The environmental impact of mining is well known; however, the advantage of nuclear power comes from the amount of power that comes from a small amount of uranium.
 The power from one kilogram of uranium is approximately equivalent to 42 gallons of oil, 1 ton of coal, or 17,000 cubic feet of natural gas.
 Therefore, as a function of power consumption, very little uranium needs to be removed from the ground; hence, the environmental impact of uranium mines is much less compared with mining and drilling for fossil fuels.